awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

    1. For **Data event source**, choose **DynamoDB**\.

    1. In **DynamoDB table selection**, choose **Browse** to select a table, or paste in the ARN of a DynamoDB table to which you have access\.
-A DynamoDB table ARN is in the following format:
+A DynamoDB table ARN uses the following format:

       ```
       arn:partition:dynamodb:region:account_ID:table/table_name